A-Nama/spill_the_tea_useless_project_/README.md

 <img width="1280" alt="readme-banner" src="https://github.com/user-attachments/assets/35332e92-44cb-425b-9dff-27bcf1023c6c">

-# [Spill the tea ☕] 🎯
+# Spill the tea ☕ 🎯

 ## Basic Details
-### Team Name: [Delulu]
+### Team Name: Delulu

 ### Team Members
-- Team Lead: [Anjana Sankar] - [Department of Computer Science, Cusat]
+- Team Lead: Anjana Sankar - Department of Computer Science, Cusat
-- Member 2: [Aisha Nama] - [Department of Computer Science, Cusat]
+- Member 2: Aisha Nama - Department of Computer Science, Cusat
-- Member 3: [Majida Nasrin] - [Department of Computer Science, Cusat]
+- Member 3: Majida Nasrin - Department of Computer Science, Cusat

 ### Project Description
-[Spill the Tea is like Mean Girls meets Bridgerton!
+Spill the Tea is like Mean Girls meets Bridgerton!
 Share your juiciest drama anonymously, choose the level of flair, and watch as we turn it into a captivating tale.
-Plus, you can dive into the best anonymous dramas from others—because who doesn’t love a little juicy gossip?]
+Plus, you can dive into the best anonymous dramas from others—because who doesn’t love a little juicy gossip?

 ### The Problem (that doesn't exist)
-[We’re solving the age-old dilemma of not having a place to air your drama without the fear of judgment!
+We’re solving the age-old dilemma of not having a place to air your drama without the fear of judgment!
 Why bottle up your juicy stories when you can spill them anonymously?
-Think of us as your drama therapist but with a twist of fun and no awkward conversations]
+Think of us as your drama therapist but with a twist of fun and no awkward conversations

 ### The Solution (that nobody asked for)
-[We're solving it by creating a platform where you can unleash your inner storyteller!
+We're solving it by creating a platform where you can unleash your inner storyteller!
 With 'Spill the Tea,' you simply hop on, share your drama from a third-person perspective—no names, no shame—and choose how dramatic you want it to be.
 We take that and turn it into a dramatized masterpiece!
 Plus, you get to read all the deliciously anonymous teas from others.
-It's like a drama-filled playground where everyone can enjoy the thrill of gossip without any consequences!]
+It's like a drama-filled playground where everyone can enjoy the thrill of gossip without any consequences!

 ## Technical Details
 ### Technologies/Components Used
 For Software:
-- [Python]
+- Python, CSS
-- [Stream lit, MongoDB]
+- Stream lit, MongoDB
-- [Requests, Google generative AI]
+- Requests, Google generative AI
-- [Git]
+- Git

 ### Implementation